jadeponsard/jadeponsard.github.io/_pages/about.md

 I am an applied microeconomist working at the intersection of **economic history**, **political economy**, and **urban economics**.

-In the fall of 2025, I will be visiting the Applied Micro team at Queen Mary University of London, hosted by Sebastian Axbard.
+In the fall of 2025, I will be visiting the Applied Micro team at Queen Mary University (London), hosted by Sebastian Axbard.

 I defended my PhD at <a href=" https://www.amse-aixmarseille.fr/en" target="_blank">Aix-Marseille School of Economics</a> in November 2024.